I’m incredibly bullish when it comes to digital real estate.

 - Negotiation, time management, prioritization of tasks, networking

-- Go read some of my early posts and some of my more recent posts to see how much a year can make 😉
+- Go read some of my early posts and some of my more recent posts to see how much writing can be improved upon over time 😉

 Humans naturally overestimate what they can do in a day, but underestimate what they can do in a year.

 This foray into digital real estate with The Mastermind Within has me incredibly excited for the next few years.

 My Plans in the Digital Real Estate Space

 I have a ton of ideas for which I want to try and implement to create cash flow online through digital real estate.